-The educational attainment of parents has also been linked to the poverty rate of children.
-As an example, the National Center for Children in Poverty reported that in 2002, 81 percent of children living in poverty had parents who did not hold a high school degree, compared with 54 percent whose parents had a high school degree, but no college education, and 22 percent whose parents had at least some college education.
+educational The attainment of parents has also been linked to the poverty rate of children.
+As an example, the National Center for Children in Poverty reported that in 2003, 73 percent of children living in poverty had parents who did not hold a high school degree, compared with 43 percent whose parents had a high school degree, but no college education, and 15 percent whose parents had at least some college education.
+In Maine, 9 percent of low-income families (below 200% of the federal poverty level) are headed by parent(s) who do not have a high school degree.